lvkavathar/SampleTemplate/SECURITY.md

-# Using TensorFlow Securely
+# Using PdxIntel Securely

 This document discusses how to safely deal with untrusted programs and input data.
 Below, we also provide guidelines on how to report vulnerabilities in pdxIntel.

-## Vulnerabilities in TensorFlow
+## Vulnerabilities in PdxIntel